sveltejs/svelte/site/content/docs/02-template-syntax.md

 </div>
 ```

 **Note**: Since this is an extra div, beware that your CSS structure might accidentally target this.
 Be mindful of this added wrapper element when using this feature.
+Also note that not all browsers support `display: contents`: https://caniuse.com/css-display-contents

+---

 Svelte's CSS Variables support allows for easily themable components: